jashking/Bluelua/README.md

 ## How to use ##

-Clone Bluelua to your project's *Plugins* folder, regenate project solution and build.
+Clone Bluelua to your project's *Plugins* folder, regenerate project solution and build.

 ### How to inherit C++ with lua ###